 Carried away bodily –

 they accused the disciples.
-This rumor was so commonly believed that it became a
+This rumor was so widely spread and commonly believed that it became a

-who are motivated to believe a lie.
+lie to this day.
 Believability is all it takes to

-create an effective lie, and a willingness to believe it.
+create an effective lie, but is this story believable?
 When the guards

 reached Pilate, they told the same story to him, confirming the guards’ account.

-Pilate didn’t have the motives of the religious priests or the guards to
+Pilate didn’t have the same motives of the religious establishment or of the guards to

 believe that the disciples stole the body of Jesus; he wanted proof, so he went to